 Setting Description Delete This box is used to mark a MEP for deletion in next Save operation.
-Instance The ID of the MEP.
-Click on the ID of a MEP to enter the configuration page.
-The range is from 1 through 100 .
+Instance page.
+The range is from 1 through 458 .
 Domain Port: This is a MEP in the Port Domain.
 Mode MEP: This is a Maintenance Entity End Point.
 MIP: This is a Maintenance Entity Intermediate Point.
 Direction Down: This is a Down MEP - monitoring ingress OAM and traffic on Residence Port.
-Up: This is a Up MEP Residence Port The port where MEP is monitoring - see 'Direction'.
+Up: This is a Up MEP - monitoring egree OAM and traffic on 'Residence Port'.
+Residence Port The port where MEP is monitoring - see 'Direction'.
 For a EVC MEP the port must be a port in the EVC.
 For a VLAN MEP the port must be a VLAN member.
 Level The MEG level of this MEP.
 Flow Instance The MEP is related to this flow - See 'Domain'.
 This is not relevant and not shown in case of Port MEP.
 Tagged VID Port MEP: An outer C/S-tag (depending on VLAN Port Type) is added with this VID.
 Entering '0' means no TAG added.
 EVC MEP: This is not used.
 VLAN MEP: This is not used.
 EVC MIP: On Serval, this is the Subscriber VID that identify the subscriber flow in this EVC where the MIP is active.
 This MAC The MAC of this MEP - can be used by other MEP when unicast is selected (Info only).
 Alarm There is an active alarm on the MEP.